vtb-wanderers63/gha-workflow-dispatch/README.md

 # Workflow Dispatch Trigger Action

-Trigger a `workflow_dispatch` event on another workflow in the same or a different repository and return the triggered workflow's run ID.
+Trigger a `workflow_dispatch` event on another workflow in the same or a different repository and return the triggered workflow's run ID and URL.

 This GitHub Action is useful when you need to programmatically trigger another workflow with specific inputs, while authenticating via a GitHub App for secure and scalable automation.